-MAURER: Great.
-Thanks, Alex.
-And thanks to all of you joining us.
-I hope you've not yet fallen into the food coma, or you've made it out of it again.
+Mr. MAURER.
+Great.
+Thanks, Alex, and thanks to all of you joining us.
 We'll be talking about cyber diplomacy which, as you, I'm sure, are familiar with, has gained attention and risen on the agenda, particularly in the past few weeks, but also certainly in the past few years.
-I'm going to start off by briefly talking about the state-based threat, and then we'll talk about this concept of confidence-building measures, which dates back to the Cold War, and why there's now this effort also underway to use it in the context of cybersecurity, which is not evident, right?
+I'm going to start off by briefly talking about the state-based threat, and then we'll talk about this concept of confidence-building measures, which dates back to the Cold War, and why there's also this effort now underway to use it in the context of cybersecurity, which is not evident, right?

-So walking you through the utility of the confidence-building measures, CBMs, for short.
-And then I'll tie to the broader discussion at the U.N. in terms of trying to develop the rules of the road.
+I'll walk you through the utility of the confidence-building measures, or CBMs for short, and then I'll tie to the broader discussion at the U.N. in terms of trying to develop the rules of the road.
 And there's also connection to the G-20, which in 2015 the heads of state for the first time included a specific reference to this U.N. process in their outcome document at the time.

 So to start, what's the threat landscape when it comes to state-based threats?
 When we talk about cybersecurity, it's helpful to put into context that cyber operations can have a variety of effects.
-So cyber operations range from espionage to profit-driven malicious activity to political and military activity.
-As you all know, hacking and cyber operations, as we use it today, is essentially initially coming out of the intelligence world, and was initially designed to steal data.
-As more and more devices connected to the internet, and the internet proliferated as a network and became the backbone for the economy but also for military systems and other systems that are politically relevant.
-All of a sudden, the operators in the national security agencies realized that there were other effects that they were able to cause.
+Cyber operations range from espionage to profit-driven malicious activity to political and military activity.
+As you all know, hacking and cyber operations, as we use it today, are essentially initially coming out of the intelligence world, and were initially designed to steal data.
+As more and more devices connected to the internet, and the internet proliferated as a network and became the backbone for the economy but also for military systems and other systems that are politically relevant, all of a sudden, the operators in the national security agencies realized that there were other effects that they were able to cause.

-One of the main inflection points for this now 30 years of history of cyber conflict, so to say, or conflict that included a cyber component is probably the 2007 DDoS attack that occurred in Estonia and was the first incident that kind of made front-page news and brought this issue back to the intention of a lot of people.
-You had a community back in the '90s that focused on cybersecurity, but after 9/11 and the terrorist attacks a lot of those people shifted their attention to counterterrorism.
-And I would argue it wasn't until '07 that it really started to come back into people's minds and in terms of headlines.
+One of the main inflection points for this now 30 years of history of cyber conflict, so to say, or conflict that included a cyber component, is probably the 2007 DDoS attack that occurred in Estonia and was the first incident that kind of made front page news and brought this issue back to the attention of a lot of people.
+You had a community back in the 1990s that focused on cybersecurity, but after 9/11 and the terrorist attacks a lot of those people shifted their attention to counterterrorism.
+And I would argue it wasn't until 2007 that it really started to come back into people's minds and in terms of head-lines.

-'2008 was also the year where during the war between Georgia and Russia you saw for the first time how offensive cyber capabilities were used during a conventional conflict on the ground, and how the two could be married.
-In fact, Chris Demchak coined the term "cybered conflict" as a result of that, suggesting the notion that we should rather think about cybered than cyber conflict because her argument is that what we are likely to see is conventional war and conflict be married with hacking capabilities.
+2008 was also the year where during the war between Georgia and Russia you saw for the first time how offensive cyber capabilities were used during a conventional conflict on the ground, and how the two could be married.
+In fact, Chris Demchak coined the term "cybered conflict" as a result of that, suggesting the notion that we should rather think about cybered than cyber conflict, because her argument is that what we are likely to see is conventional war and conflict be married with hacking capabilities.